stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 ### Grouping

-To allow arbitrary dependencies among a set of nodes, arrange the nodes in a group by giving them a common parent.
+To allow arbitrary dependencies among a set of nodes, arrange the nodes into a group by giving them a common parent.

 <p align="center"><img width="256" src="Images/graph-06.svg"></p>